 The not so surprising way to improve child behavior and mood

 Turns out there are dozens of practical ways to improve a child’s behavior and mood every day, many of them so seemingly simple that we forget to be intentional about them with our kids.

 If you’re like me you’ve heard the term ‘integrative medicine’ before but never fully understood what it was.

 Recently I was able to complete training on integrative medicine and mental health taught by Dr. Leslie Korn who is a Harvard Medical School-trained physician specializing in using nutritional and herbal medicine for mental health and optimal brain function.

 I came to find out that integrative health approaches focus on the whole body, taking into account multiple fields of medicine as well as nutritional sciences.
 It’s really combining many different approaches and wrapping them together into the best possible package for an individual patient.

 It also turns out there are many integrative approaches for mental health that will benefit a child’s emotional and behavioral health.

-It was eye-opening to learn some basic principles of integrative medicine and how seemingly basic interventions when done consistently can make a world of difference on improving child behavior, mood, and overall emotional health.
+It was eye-opening to learn some basic principles of integrative medicine and how seemingly basic interventions when done consistently can make a world of difference on improving child behavior, child listening, mood, and overall emotional health.

 10 Ways to Improve child behavior and moods with integrative health